 Along with two physical on-site exhibits, we will have your artwork posted on our Facebook page for people to view, vote, and purchase.

 Dates, locations, exhibitions, and venues are subject to change without notice.
 Changes will be posted on our Facebook page; https://www.facebook.com/artsandheritage.

 The People’s Choice Award will be decided by the number of votes received on-site through paper ballots as well as votes taken from our Facebook Page using the number of “Likes” on an image.
 Any accepted piece of artwork may be voted on to win the People’s Choice Award.
 Voters are permitted to cast one ballot per artist per day.

-Festival Platinum Members pay no entry fee for life for the Westmoreland Art Nationals and receive a 25% discount on artwork as well as additional benefits from free merchandise to discounts on the Poetry & Short Story Contest, and save $25 on their application fee for Artist Market Vendors.
-For more information, visit our Membership page: https://artsandheritage.com/membership/
+Festival Platinum Members pay no entry fee for life for the Westmoreland Art Nationals and receive a 25% discount on artwork purchased.
+Additional benefits from free merchandise to discounts on the Poetry & Short Story Contest, also save $25 on their application fee for Artist Market Vendors.
+For more information, visit our Membership page: https://artsandheritage.com/membership/.

 A total of $4,800 in prize money will be awarded in the following categories: